Candice-Leigh-King/our-whereabouts-website/_posts/2021-04-01-how-to-plan-a-trip-step-by-step-guide.md

   social-alt:
   url: /https://ourwhereabouts.com/tips/renting-a-car
   social-share_image: /uploads/dscn3450.jpg
+title: 'How to Plan a Trip: Step-by-Step Guide'
 author: Elizabeth
 blog-summary: Looking to plan a trip but don't know where to start?
 I've got you!
 cta: Read More →